 Garden Use

 'Shirley Temple' peony is perfect for borders, groups of perennials, or as a focal point in the garden.
-Its spectacular flowers combine well with roses, lavender, or irises, and the dense foliage provides an attractive backdrop.
+Its spectacular flowers pair well with roses, lavender, or irises, and the dense foliage provides an attractive backdrop.
 It is also excellent for floral arrangements due to the size and durability of the cut flowers.

 Origin